Dexter – Parks & Recreation Areas

 Ann Arbor St. at Inverness

-A .2-acre minipark commemorating efforts for world peace, whose stated mission is “to encourage residents to relax and reflect on the cultural and social diversity of the City.”
+A .2-acre minipark commemorating efforts for world peace; visitors are encouraged “to relax and reflect on the cultural and social diversity of the City.”
 Features picnic tables and benches; strollers welcome.

 Stinchfield Woods